ab9rf/scripts/docs/fix/loyaltycascade.rst

     :tags: fort bugfix units

 This tool neutralizes loyalty cascades by fixing units who consider their own civilization to be the enemy.
+It will also halt all fighting on the map that involves your citizens, though "real" enemies will re-engage in combat after a short delay.

 Usage
 -----